Haozhe-Li/blog_backend/README.md

    ![Image Demo](https://cdn.haozheli.com/website_demo.gif)

-3. Upload your cover image to this folder.
+3. Your blog cover should also using a external CDN link.

 4. Create an `overview.json` file with the following structure:
    ````json